Roof leaks are never fun to deal with.

 - How to determine if you have a roof leak

-- What to do if you have a roof leak
+- What to do once you find the leak

-- The best ways to repair your roof leak
+- The best ways to repair your leaky roof

 The first question I asked my friend that day was, “How big is the water stain on the drywall of your ceiling, and is it concentrated or all over?”

-His answer, “A small stain in one spot” was something that immediately told me the roof leak was there, but it wasn’t urgent.
-Most likely a pipe collar had corroded and cracked, water was seeping in and dripping down the truss and causing a small drip.
+His answer, “A small stain in one spot, ” immediately told me the leak was there, but it wasn’t urgent.
+Most likely, a pipe collar had corroded and cracked, water was seeping in and dripping down the truss, causing a slight drip.

-All this to say, it is sometimes VERY obvious when you have a roof leak, and not so obvious other times, let’s look at how you determine if you have a roof leak:
+All this to say, it is sometimes obvious when you have an issue, and not so obvious other times; let’s look at how you determine if you have a roof leak:

 How to find roof leaks:

 - Look for common “Water Penetration Areas.”
-Anywhere you have skylights, roof vents, chimneys, dormers or anything else that projects through the roof and cause a break in shingles it’s most likely the common cause of a roof leak.
+Anywhere you have skylights, roof vents, chimneys, dormers, or anything else that projects through the roof and cause a break in shingles, it’s most likely the common cause of a leak.
 Very rarely is a wide-open space covered by unbroken shingles will you have a leak

 - Look for missing shingles and caps on your roof